-The Portfolio excludes companies that breach accepted international standards and principles as determined by the Investment Manager such as, the United Nations Global Compact, the International Labour Organization Labour Standards, and the United Nations Guiding Principles on Business and Human Rights.
+The Portfolio excludes companies that breach accepted international standards and principles as determined by the Investment Manager, such as the United Nations Global Compact and the United Nations Guiding Principles on Business and Human Rights.
+Further detail on the exclusions is set out below.